 I chose UNC Charlotte because Charlotte is home.
 I have lived in Charlotte since I moved to the United States in 2010 from Pakistan.
 I wanted a college experience that was financially feasible and also academically rigorous.
 The Belk College of Business provided both at a very short distance from home.
 I also fell in love with the campus years before I even started college.
 I found my study spot on the third floor of Atkins library during my junior year of high school when I was studying for the SAT.

 What activities are you involved in when not working/studying?

-I am a project leader for Enactus, which is an international nonprofit organization working to empower local and global communities through entrepreneurship.
+I am the president of UNC Charlotte Enactus, which is an international nonprofit organization working to empower local and global communities through entrepreneurship.
 I organize and lead a group of student volunteers to do art therapy with students in the special needs education program at a nearby high school.